Moesif/moesif-developer-portal/DATA-MODEL.md

 ## Your Company

-Evaluate object mapping and adjust for your use case:
+Evaluate object mapping and adjust for your use case and your business:

   - You may have different entity mapping needs, for example, you may have concept of company and users in your system.
-And they each may have an id.
+And they each may already an id.
+Sometimes those id are better suited for mapping than in this repo.
   - It is important to be be aware of the data model in different systems, and how you want to map them together.